Release Notes for Confluent Cloud¶

 July 12, 2023¶

 Use the Confluent Security Token Service (Confluent STS) to provide trusted users or services with temporary security credentials that can access Confluent Cloud resources without requiring them to have a Confluent Cloud account.
-Documentation is now available at Use Confluent Security Token Service (STS) tokens with Confluent Cloud APIs.
+Documentation is now available at Use Confluent Security Token Service (STS) tokens on Confluent Cloud.

 July 7, 2023¶